Ferret Scout Car

 IN MEMORY OF THOSE CANADIANS KILLED IN FERRETS WHILE ON DUTY

-UNEF FATALITY IN FERRETS
+UNEF FATALITY IN FERRET

 UNFICYP FATALITY